Robley Dunglison: Career

 Dunglison initially focused on obstetrics and accepted an appointment as physician-accoucheur at the Eastern Dispensary in London.
 He was a member of the London Medical Society and the Hunterian Society.

 In 1824, Thomas Jefferson and the Board of Visitors of the University of Virginia commissioned Francis Walker Gilmer to find professors in England for the new University.
 Gilmer offered the anatomy and medicine professorship to Dunglison.
 The agreement with the University of Virginia was that beyond medical consultation with Jefferson and select others, he would not practice medicine.
 This made him the first full-time professor of medicine in the United States.
+Dr. Dunglison and his wife arrived by ship at Norfolk, Virginia on February 10, 1825.
 He received an M.D. degree in 1825 from Yale College.
 He was chairman of the faculty of University of Virginia in 1826.
 John Tayloe Lomax succeeded him as chairman from 1827 until 1828, and Dunglison was appointed chairman again from 1828 until 1830.

 Dunglinson was known to own slaves while at the University of Virginia and purchased some of the slaves previously owned by Thomas Jefferson.

 Dunglison was the personal physician to Thomas Jefferson, James Madison and James Monroe and was called into consultation for the treatment of Andrew Jackson.
 He was a frequent visitor to Jefferson at Monticello and was in attendance during his illness and death in 1826.

 While at the University of Virginia, Dunglison published his landmark textbook Human Physiology (1832), which established his reputation as the “Father of American Physiology.”

 He took an active role in the scientific experiments on gastric digestion conducted by William Beaumont.
 Dunglison performed some of the experiments on gastric juice, outlined additional chemical experiments to be conducted and designed further experiments for Beaumont to conduct.
 He would have also published the work but deferred to Beaumont to publish the work himself.